-The members of the Trust appoint and co-opt trustees.
-Parent and staff governors are appointed through an election process.
+The members of the Trust appoint trustees.
+The governing board co-opt trustees.
+Parent governors are appointed through an election process.

 Trustees are appointed based on the skills that they will bring to the Governing Board or based on a proposal to the Governing Board by representative groups.
 On appointment, Trustees receive information relating to the Trust and attend a briefing and receive an induction pack on the role and responsibilities of Trustees.